novuhq/vanillajs-quickstart/README.md

 This is a sample app to quickly get you started with Novu.
 It'll help you send your first notification with Novu in no time.
 Just execute the following steps:

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file in backend direcoty
+To run this project, you will need to add the following environment variables to your .env file in backend directory

 `NOVU_API_KEY`

 ## Run Locally